 - Evidence that Internet addiction appears to cause depression and multiple other symptoms has come out in recent studies.

-- The DSM-5 field studi es conclude that hypersexual disorder exists
+- The DSM-5 field studi es conclude that hypersexual disorder exists.
+(However, "hypersexual" is a misleading term, which denies the behavioral addiction research findings.)

 - Ignoring all anecdotal , clinical , and research evidence that points to Internet porn addiction as a true addiction .